 The Federal legislative process is well-documented, and it may be useful to your research to find legislative history documents explaining why a particular bill was introduced or law was passed.
 The information located when you do legislative history research is usually meant to persuade a court that a particular interpretation of a statute is correct.
 To compile a federal legislative history:

 Step 1.
 Look up your law on Proquest Legislative Insight

-If you are a member of the UC Hastings community or an on-campus visitor, you can use our Proquest Legislative Insight database to locate legislative history documents for your law.
+If you are a member of the UC Law SF community or an on-campus visitor, you can use our Proquest Legislative Insight database to locate legislative history documents for your law.

 Step 2.
 Look for a compiled legislative history

 If you don't find your law on Proquest Legislative Insight, check to see if someone has already compiled a legislative history on the law you are researching.
 Prior to beginning your own search for individual documents, it is worthwhile to check the resources in the Compiled Legislative Histories section.